 As much as the co-op counterculture may delude students into believing they are not privileged and different from their “sellout” classmates, the bottom line is that every one of them attends the best university in the world.
 Meanwhile, many poor rural whites, written off as “trash,” face rising jobless rates, drug epidemics, and familial decay.
 Supposedly “woke” EBF residents would benefit from looking outside the Stanford bubble to avoid what law professor Joan Hastings condemns as “class cluelessness — and in some cases, even class callousness.”
 Though they claim to recognize intersectionality, these students failed to recognize poverty as one of the most obvious ways that anyone could be disadvantaged, instead buying hook, line, and sinker the catchphrase “white people can’t be oppressed.”
 To allow these staff members to continue to hold their positions as community leaders would be a tacit endorsement of this sentiment.

 A house that truly condemns racism would have immediately removed the racial slur from the bus, rather than ignoring and outright defending it.
 Why didn’t Ian’s community grant him the basic respect to take five minutes to remove a slur that deeply discomfited him?
-We would expect such behavior in the era of Jim-Crow, not a bastion of 21st century liberalism.
+Stanford students should ask themselves how such behavior ended up in a bastion of 21st century liberalism.
 The self-righteous warriors of EBF justified racism in the name of social justice.